strzibny/invoice_printer/README.md

 ## Usage

-The simplest way how to create your invoice PDF is to create an Invoice object and pass it to printer:
+The simplest way how to create your invoice PDF is to create an invoice object and pass it to printer:

 ```ruby